Brighton Aldridge Community Academy

 BACA is in the unique position of having two higher-education establishments, Sussex and Brighton Universities, in its immediate proximity.
 This enables the academy to work closely with them, share their expertise, access their resources and give students a taste of Higher Education.
 BACA provides a range of experiences and opportunities to support students’ development as young adults – ready to take their place in the world of work, pursue a sporting career or move into further areas of study.

-In May 2014 BACA received the Educational Outcomes Award, awarded by the Specialist Schools and Academies Trust (SSAT) in recognition of their outstanding student progress at GCSE, the second year in a row that the Academy received the award.
-The award followed the Academy being listed in the top 20% of schools nationally for value added, demonstrating the significant progress students make from Key Stage 2 to GCSE.
+In May 2014 BACA received the Educational Outcomes Award, awarded by the Specialist Schools and Academies Trust (SSAT) in recognition of their outstanding student progress at GCSE, the second year in a row that the academy received the award.

-As well as working with the universities BACA students also benefit from strong partnerships employers.
-BACA also collaborates with Portslade Aldridge Community Academy and LatestTV to deliver the Brighton Digital Media Academy, a unique collaboration between education and industry that offers students the chance to follow their interests and fully prepare for a career in digital media, a significant local industry and potential employer for BACA alumni.
+As well as working with the universities, BACA students also benefit from strong partnerships employers, including a unique collaboration between education and industry that offers students the chance to follow their interests and fully prepare for a career in digital media, a significant local industry and potential employer for BACA alumni.

 In September 2016, BACA’s sixth form offer was developed further with the launch of football and construction courses, the latter now based in the academy’s brand new on-ste construction centre.
 In January 2017 the Academy was rated GOOD on all measures by Ofsted.

 The academy has won the Academy Partnership Award at the Education Business Awards; the Most Improved School of the Year award at the Brighton Argus’ Youth in Action Education Awards ceremony; and been highly commended in the Community School of the Year award.